Inversion vs Pull-In-Place CIPP: Which Method for Your Business? | T3 Guide

 • Cost-effective due to reduced timelines and less heavy machinery

-• Long-lasting solution, up to 50 years of additional use
+• Long-lasting solution, with 50+ years of use possible

 Drawbacks: